Mastodon

 Is rent really dead money?

-No. Rent pays for a roof over your head, zero maintenance liability, full flexibility to move, and freedom from a 25-year debt commitment.
-Mortgage interest, maintenance, and fees are equally "dead" money in the sense that you never get them back.
+No. Rent pays for a roof over your head, zero maintenance liability, and the freedom to leave with a month or two's notice.
+Mortgage interest (£227,000 in the worked example above), maintenance, and transaction fees are equally "dead" money - you never get those back either.

 How much deposit do I need to buy in the UK?